 So, the big question is, how do you quantify Sales Ops’ success?
 Keep reading for six factors to consider when measuring this.

 Utilize Quota Achievement as a Key Metric

 At first glance, you may consider that when the Sales team hits their targets, then Sales Operations has hit their goals.
-Or, perhaps you may consider the completion and roll-out of key initiatives like the any of those that are mentioned above.
-If I had one metric that I would to use to evaluate the success of Sales, it would be the Sales team’s average quota achievement and the range of achievement.
+Or, perhaps you may consider the completion and roll-out of key initiatives like any of those that are mentioned above.
+If I had one metric that I would use to evaluate the success of Sales, it would be the Sales team’s average quota achievement and the range of achievement.
 After all, what is good sales execution, but developing a sales operation that has predictable, repeatable outcomes?
 In other words, the majority of your Sales team fell within a range of your quota achievement expectations.